Vibhu249/-Preliminary-Analysis-of-Datasets-Using-LLMs/README.md

 ### Introduction:

--You can use this project to:
+You can use this project to:
 • Load and clean datasets
-• Run LLM-driven summaries or suggestions on your data\n
-• Experiment with different models (OpenAI GPT, HuggingFace, Ollama) via LangChain wrappers
+• Run LLM-driven summaries or suggestions on your data *\n*• Experiment with different models (OpenAI GPT, HuggingFace, Ollama) via LangChain wrappers
 • Interactively explore data and LLM outputs in a Streamlit web app
 • Keep environment consistent using Docker with GPU support